AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 ~~~~~~~~~~~~~~

 We've already discussed basic characteristics of numeric literals in the
-:doc:`Introduction to Ada course </courses/intro-to-ada/chapters/strongly_typed_language>`.
+Introduction to Ada course |mdash| although we haven't used this terminology
-We've seen that there are two kinds of numeric literals in Ada: integer
+there.
+There are two kinds of numeric literals in Ada: integer literals and
-literals and real literals.
-They are distinguished by the absence or presence
+real literals.
+They are distinguished by the absence or presence of a radix
-of a radix point.
+point.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Real_Integer_Literals